MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/search-on-custom-field-regarding-lookup.md

 ---
 # Expand the columns that the Set Regarding lookup searches on

-To have [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] Regarding lookup search on custom columns, that column must be added to the table’s quick find view.
+To have the Set Regarding lookup search on custom columns in Dynamics 365 App for Outlook, that column must be added to the table’s quick find view.

    > [!div class="mx-imgBorder"]
    > ![Edit the solution](media/set-regarding-search.png)